Perea1203/alex-perea-portfolio/README.md

 ## Snapshot
 img src="INSERT SCREENSHOT ONCE CODE IS COMPLETE" alt="Screenshot of Deployed Application"

+## Available Information

+ - My name and photograph
+ - Brief information regarding where I come from and where I'm going
+ - My deployed work to date, plus placeholder projects for future works.
+ - Contact information, including access to my LinkedIn resume

 ## Useful Sources

-In order to complete this challege properly, "Placeholder Projects" were inserted until my portfolio is more robust.
-Images were sourced from https://www.visitchandler.com/ to provide a live image and link to visit upon review.
+In order to complete this challege with all acceptance critera met, "Placeholder Projects" have been inserted until my portfolio is more robust.
+Images were sourced from [Visit Chandler](https://www.visitchandler.com/) to provide a live image and link to visit upon review.